Leah1977/LSH_Electricians_MS1/README.md

 ## index.html

 The home page is made up of a header.
-The header includes a logo, the company name and a navigational bar with four menu items.
+The header includes a logo, the logo when clicked on will take the user to the home page.
+The company name and a navigational bar with four menu items also appear in the header.
 The header will repeat on all pages.
-On small screen sizes, the navigational bar will display two by two to accommodate the smaller screen size.
+On small screen sizes, the navigational bar will display as a burger icon, which will expand to a menu when clicked to accommodate the smaller screen size.

 There is a Covid-19 notice to appear on the home page.

 The home page includes a large image.
 The image is responsive to encourage the customer to focus on the overlay text box.
 The text box displays a call now button.
 When you click on the call now button, a modal will appear.

+The home page includes a section telling you about our company and the services we provide.

+This page includes a Testimonial section so potential customers can read the reviews of our clients.

 The footer has three sections.
 An about section telling you about the company.
 An emergency call out section with a phone link.
 The last section is to connect the customer to our social links.